-The Coronavirus (COVID-19) pandemic is causing a global economic crisis, which in turn affects the same population that is at higher risk of obesity.
-For example, African Americans are at higher death risk because of their existing medical issues, inadequate access to health care (testing), unstable work environments, and being in the frontline as essential workers.
+The Coronavirus (COVID-19) pandemic is causing a global economic crisis, which affects the same population at a higher risk of obesity.
+For example, African Americans are at higher death risk because of their existing medical issues, inadequate access to health care (testing), unstable work environments, and being on the frontline as essential workers.

-- The measures introduced in some countries to stay home and lockdowns will have an impact on mobility and enforced physical inactivity.
+The measures introduced in some countries to stay home and lockdowns will impact mobility and enforce physical inactivity.

-- Self-isolation and quarantine are causing people to consume processed, frozen, canned food rather than fresh, healthier alternatives.
+Self-isolation and quarantine are causing people to consume processed, frozen, and canned food rather than fresh, healthier alternatives.

-With the high cost of bariatric procedures in western countries, Mexico offers weight loss solutions to treat individuals suffering from obesity and comorbidities associated with it.
+With the high cost of bariatric procedures in Western countries, Mexico offers weight loss solutions to treat individuals suffering from obesity and the comorbidities associated with it.
 Undergoing bariatric surgery in Mexico renews your life and protects you against the next virus attack.

-In the medical tourism industry, one name stands out with integrity who has ultimate care for patients and is socially responsible: Mexico Bariatric Center (MBC).
+In the medical tourism industry, one name stands out with integrity that has ultimate care for patients and is socially responsible: Mexico Bariatric Center (MBC).